meghanelizabeth/katacoda-scenarios/dash-slo-workshop/step5.md

-# Modeling Failure in Our Systems
+# Modeling failure in our systems

 Let's start introducing errors by killing containers!
 Explore what happens to our error budget.